Learning to Love Lomandras

 Lomandra longifolia, 4-5 feet tall and 5-7 feet wide, has shiny dark green, medium-width leaves and spring flowers in branched spikes shorter than leaves.
 The species and its subspecies are native along the coast and inland in full sun on streambanks or in lightly shaded, dry forest understory from northeastern Queensland south into Tasmania.

 Some of the most commonly planted lomandras are selections or hybrids of L. longifolia.
 Several are 2-3 feet tall and 3-5 feet wide, a much more manageable size for the average garden.
 Breeze (also offered as ‘LM300’ or as Tanika) forms a perfectly rounded mound of soft, narrowly linear, lustrous, bright green leaves that sway in the slightest breeze.
-Platinum Beauty (‘Roma13’) is similar but with variegated green and white leaves that are especially striking in dappled sunlight or high shade.
+White Sands, also known as Platinum Beauty (‘Roma13’) is similar but with variegated green and white leaves that are especially striking in dappled sunlight or high shade.
 Nyalla (‘LM400’) has fine-textured, bluish green leaves and accepts near-seaside conditions.
 Lime Tuff (‘Lomlon’, ‘Bushland Green’), with glossy, bright green leaves that some describe as chartreuse, is more upright than Breeze and flowers are hidden among the foliage.

 Evergreen Baby (‘LM600’) is another L. longifolia hybrid, this one with L. fluviatilis, but it is often offered as a selection of one or the other of these two species.
 Half the size of Breeze and with similarly fine-textured, bright green leaves, Evergreen Baby tops out at 18 inches tall and wide and is commonly known as Baby Breeze.